Are you attending showcase tournaments, maybe even this weekend?

 The showcase tournament from the college coach’s view

 I want you to step outside your experiences with showcases.
 Consider the weekend from their perspective.
-College coaches will often go to showcases several weekends in a row.
+College coaches will often go to showcase tournaments several weekends in a row.
 They will spend a couple nights in a hotel.
 They will spend 8-10 hours out on the field or court watching game after game.
 The event will usually have a coach’s tent full of food and drinks to keep the coaches happy.
 Still they are in for a long weekend, preceded by last weekend and with next weekend to look forward to, and lists of athletes to watch.

 The college coach is there because there are thousands of players to look at in the same place.
 They did not come just to see you play.
 They came to see you and a hundred other players like you as quickly as they can.
 You may not notice, but coaches are not even watching full games.
 They are watching your team play for 20 minutes or half a game and then they move on because they have a lot of players to see.
 Efficiency is the name of the game.

 What you need to do after attending a showcase tournament

 After the event the college coach will begin contacting players they are interested in.
 They have watched dozens of teams and hundreds of players.
 Don’t be discouraged if the coach doesn’t know exactly who you are or which game you played in.
 They probably saw you, made a few notes and moved on to one of the other 100 plus players that they will contact in the ensuing days.
 While a few players will stick out in their mind, many just become a number until the player shows interest in the school and athletic program.
 From hundreds of contacts, they will determine who is interested and continue to recruit a smaller number of players.
 A coach cannot rely on picking ten athletes and expecting that they will all come play in their program.